semgrep/bento/README.md

 Bento is at its best when run automatically as a commit hook (i.e. `bento install-hook`) or as part of CI.

+### Exit Codes
+`bento check` may exit with the following exit codes:
+- `2`: Bento ran successfully and found issues in your code
+- `3`: Bento or one of its underlying tools failed to run
+- `0`: Bento ran successfully and found no errors

 ### Running Bento in CI

 If you like what you see, try adding Bento to your CI pipeline.